Skip to content

 6. Heroes Square

-It’s a bit further from the centrum, but with smooth and fast city transport it’s easy to be reached.
-As the name says it’s a square with heroic statues.
-You need a tour guide who will explain to you about different sculptures.
-But also worth visiting to just stroll around and admire these masterpieces.
+While it’s a bit away from the center, it’s easily accessible thanks to the city’s efficient transportation.
+As the name suggests, the square features heroic statues.
+It’s advisable to have a tour guide who can explain the significance of each sculpture.
+However, it’s also worth visiting to stroll around and admire these masterpieces.

 7. City Park With The Vajdahunyad Castle